Dakunvarlar/alx-system_engineering-devops-A/0x02-shell_redirections/README.md

  a script that displays the third line of the file iacta.
 Write a shell script that creates a file named exactly a script that writes into the file
+Write a script that duplicates the last line of the file iacta a script that deletes all the regular files